 Our tastes change dramatically as we make our way through life.
-Things we thought were silly as a kid begin to appeal to us, living with financial responsibility starts to gain importance, and a good night's sleep becomes a necessity rather than a rarity.
+Things we thought were silly as a kid begin to appeal to us, living with financial responsibility starts to gain importance, and a good night’s sleep becomes a necessity rather than a rarity.
 Cars we previously scoffed at begin to seem oddly appealing, and you hear yourself say things such as “You know the sliding doors and storage space on that mini-van really would be quite nice.”
-Okay, that might be a bit of an exaggeration, and hopefully we will never hear ourselves make claims quite that scary, but our tastes certainly do mature as we age.
-Christopher Björåsen, the man who owns the stunning e28 you see before you, certainly did not have a head-over-heels, love-at-first-sight relationship with the '80s 5 Series.
-In fact, his first time seeing one, he thought they were, in his words, "butt ugly".
+Okay, that might be a bit of an exaggeration, and hopefully we will never hear ourselves make claims quite that scary, but our tastes certainly do mature as we age and we need this type of booster just like the t-booster to increase a mans libido like a car does.
+Christopher Björåsen, the man who owns the stunning e28 you see before you, certainly did not have a head-over-heels, love-at-first-sight relationship with the ’80s 5 Series.
+In fact, his first time seeing one, he thought they were, in his words, “butt ugly”.
 “I was 10 years old, and I was at a friends house.
-His grandparents came with a stock 518 and I couldn't understand how anyone could buy such an ugly car.”
+His grandparents came with a stock 518 and I couldn’t understand how anyone could buy such an ugly car.”
 Times certainly have changed however, with e28s playing a large role in Christopher’s life today and over the past 15 years.

 Christopher originally took notice of e28s in a positive light when he saw a maroon 528 romping around down at a local hangout.
 Something changed in how he saw the car compared to how he originally felt, and in a big way: he knew then and there that he had to have one.
 Christopher then purchased his first e28 soon after getting his license in 1999, a black 528 with the M-package.
 The car did not disappoint, and Christopher got bitten by the e28 bug hard.
 He has since owned 8 more, including a rare Liebig turbo model among more standard 520s, 528s, and 535s.
 In 2008 he picked up a 1985 M535i, the first car he started to work on getting low to the ground with aggressively fitting wheels.
 18” BBS RKs were mounted on the car and it was given a healthy drop, resulting in an aesthetic he loved.
 Although Christopher was fond of the RKs, the new wheel itch we are all familiar with started to come around, and he couldn’t help but to scratch it.
 He picked up a set of wheels he was even more enticed with: a set of 17” Hartge splits.
 He started a lengthy refinish project on the wheels, and just as he was about ready to mount them on his M535i, he stumbled across an ad for his current e28, a “Hartge” model with 80,000km, still in the possession of the original owner.
 Although he was content with his current car, something about this car seemed special, and he decided to go check the “Hartge” car out.